piqle/ps-4chan-dl/README.md

 # powershell-4chan-downloader
-powershell script to download images from 4chan.org threads fork of https://github.com/kumamonishe/ps-4chan-dl with fixes and additional paramaters added in the future
+powershell script to download images from 4chan.org threads, this version is a fork of https://github.com/kumamonishe/ps-4chan-dl with fixes and additional paramaters added in the future
 ## requirements
 1. windows 10
 2. you may need to change execution policy before using this script. to do so run the powershell console as admin user and run command ```Set-ExecutionPolicy Unrestricted```. change it back to ```Restricted``` or ```RemoteSigned``` after using the script.